white-lab/protocols/mass_spec/ptm_enrichment/IMAC.md

         * This can be done at 2+ μL / min, just make sure whatever pressure you use does not cause leaks.
-8. Transfer the pre-column to another pressure bomb and wash with Acetic Acid for 15-20 min to remove residual phosphosate buffer.
+8. Transfer the pre-column to another pressure bomb and wash with Acetic Acid for 15-20 min to remove residual phosphate buffer.